PreProd-Internship/DIY-Python-AutoViz/README.md

 2. Access the web interface at `http://localhost:8501`

-3. Upload your CSV dataset and generate the EDA charts and reports!
+3. Provide your CSV file path, configure the parameters, and generate visualizations and EDA reports!

 ## 📁 Project Structure